Mulege Baja California, Mexico Travel Guide

 Winter (December - March): This period presents the most pleasant weather.
 Temperatures range from 10°C (50°F) at night to a comfortable 25°C (77°F) during the day.
 Skies are generally clear, and humidity levels remain low.
 Water temperatures in the Sea of Cortez are cooler; many have fun swimming with a Wetsuit.
 This season is popular for those escaping colder climates.

-Spring (April - May): Temperatures begin to climb, usually from 20°C (68°F) in April to 30 degrees celsius (86°F) in May.
+Spring (April - May): Temperatures begin to climb, usually from 20°C (68°F) in April to 30 degrees celsius (86°F) during The month of may.
 Humidity stays low, making this an excellent time for outdoor activities before the strong summer heat.
 Summer (June - September): Expect very hot conditions.
 Daily temperatures often go beyond 35°C (95°F), frequently reaching 40°C (104°F) or more, especially in July and August.
 Humidity increases significantly, notably in late summer.
 Fall (October - November): Temperatures cool from summer highs, ranging from 25°C (77°F) to 30 degrees celsius (86°F).
 Humidity gradually decreases, making this a pleasant time to visit as the intense heat wanes and the water stays warm.

 Shoulder Season (May - June, October): Temperatures are pleasant, particularly in October.
-Crowds are fewer, and you may find better deals on accommodation.
+Crowds are fewer, and you may find cheaper prices on accommodation.
 This period is also fine for fishing and water sports.
-May can begin to feel warm.
+May can start feel warm.
 October still holds a slight risk of residual hurricane activity.
 Low Season (July - September): Accommodation prices are at their lowest, with very few tourists.
-Water is wonderfully warm for swimming and snorkeling, without hurricane activity.
+Water is wonderfully warm for a swim and some snorkeling, without hurricane activity.
 Expect extremely hot and humid conditions.
 This period holds the highest risk of hurricanes and tropical storms.
 Some smaller businesses may close.

 Very hot & humid